 A No-log policy is a guarantee that the VPN you’re using is not collecting any data about you.
 Not even your browsing history is being recorded.
 Therefore, you don’t have to worry about your government asking about your information at some time in the future.
 What can they get when there’s nothing to gather?
 That’s a perfect feature to have, especially when you’re in a country such as New Zealand.

 Best VPN for New Zealand – Summary

-Here’s a list of best VPN providers for New Zealand:
+Here’s a list of the best VPN providers for New Zealand:

-The range of VPN providers available in the market is by all standards, quite large.
-This might pose a problem especially to users who have no prior experience with using VPN services as they wouldn’t know what to look out for when going for a quality service provider.
-This is one of the main reasons we’re going to look at a summary of what to expect from 5 providers, especially if you live in New Zealand:
+The range of VPN providers available in the market is, by all standards, quite large.
+This might pose a problem, especially to users who have no prior experience with using VPN services as they wouldn’t know what to look out for when going for a quality service provider.
+This is one of the main reasons we’re going to look at a summary of what to expect from 4 providers, especially if you live in New Zealand: